deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 <hr>

 Congratulations, you're bot is now running.
 The pull request will be automatically merged after a couple of minutes once the evaluation is complete.
-Once it is done, click to view your results
+Once it is done, click to view your results.

 <hr>